This is a places where I'll compile my character sheets and other roleplay-created archives for various roleplays and the like.

 - Perception: A very rare crystal that glows a violet hue.
 This allows the user to sense another being's thoughts, allowing them to predict their next move.
 Higher levels allow the user to briefly glimpse into the future.

 What is little known is that the katana's cutting power and secondary property are extremely dependent on the user's willpower and mental concentration.
 This is indicated by the glow of the katana's blade; the greater the bushi's concentration and synchronization with the katana, the brighter the glow.
-If the bushi is frightened, emotional, distracted or otherwise unable to concentrate, then the glow will dim and the blade will become no sharper than a stick.
+If the bushi is emotional (I.E. frightened, angry, etc), disoriented, unconscious, hypnotized or separated from his katana, then the glow will dim and the blade will become no sharper than a stick.
 Maintaining a strong synchronization with the blade is somewhat difficult and the average Bushi is able to maintain a sync ratio of 48-52%, resulting in good cutting power and potency of secondary effects.
 It's possible to achieve a 100% sync ratio to unlock the blade's true potential, but this takes extreme concentration on the Bushi's part and can only be maintained for a few moments.

 Once a Bushi becomes high enough in rank, he may decided to return to the island to put himself through a second Rutsu Bo.
 If successful in recovering a second crystal, he would have this forged into a wakazashi which he could either dual wield with his katana or use by itself.
 Sometimes the Bushi would recover a crystal of similar effect to his first one, sometimes he would recover a different crystal.
 However, maintaining a good sync ratio with both blades is very difficult as one blade would have a higher ratio than the other.
 One Bushi of note would be Miyamoto Musahi-Damiyo, who was the first to adopt the nittou-ryu (two-sword style) and was the first Bushi to achieve a 100% sync ratio with both blades and the only one since.

-The Nishitami Kokugun is organized into a few ranks which are identified by the color of their armor and presence of shoulder guards.
+The Saikoku Armed forces is organized into a few ranks which are identified by the color of their armor and presence of shoulder guards.
 They are as follows;

 - Ashigaru:The equivalent of a private.
 Ashigaru make up the bulk of units.